 Into the Harrower’s crypt.
 With Higher Powers flagging from her body.

-As for your body:
+As for my body:

 And then what?